yabadi/2017/B_PCHR/01_projectscope.md

         - How well does the current data model address the needs of various stakeholders?
         - Which stakeholders are most under-served by the current data model?
         - What additions to the data model would yield the greatest usability for multiple stakeholders?
-  2)	Analysis, development, and implementation of epidemiological models to analyse reportable data (pending data availability) (Maia)
+  2)	Analysis, development, and implementation of epidemiological and biostatistical models to analyse reportable data (pending data availability) (Maia)
   3)  Analysis, development, and implementation of basic deep learning framefok for data mining (pending data availability) (Luis)

 - Integrated real-time data analytics and reporting to improve accountability with sponsors and facilitate continued funding